EU citizens have elected a new European Parliament

 GUE is made up of far-left parties that are often hostile to fiscal austerity and the pro-business policies of the EU.
 It includes La France Insoumise, Linke from Germany, Spain’s Podemos and Syriza from Greece.

 Members not attached to any of the recognised party groupings in the European Parliament.
-These include Jobbik in Hungary and Golden Dawn in Greece.
+These include the UK's Brexit party, Italy's Five Star Movement and Golden Dawn in Greece.

 The polls have closed and citizens of 28 EU member states have elected a new European Parliament.
 We are still awaiting final results from a few member states but the broad trends are clear.